 Prior to his work at The Midnight Mission, David served in the United States Army and achieved remarkable success as a top salesman in the yacht industry.
 These experiences have shaped his strong work ethic, resilience, and ability to connect with diverse groups and cultures.

 David Prentice has a proven track record of leadership, program and policy development, strategic analysis, and fundraising.
-With over 14 years of experience in non-profit organizations, David excels at building strong relationships and collaborating with community agencies, professional groups, and funding bodies.
+Serving non-profit organizations since 2012, David excels at building strong relationships and collaborating with community agencies, professional groups, and funding bodies.
 His ability to identify new and innovative fundraising initiatives has maximized program reach and effectiveness.
 David is also skilled in promoting organizational image and visibility through community outreach and engaging fundraising events.
 Furthermore, he has a talent for developing high-performing teams and fostering a culture of personal growth and productivity.

 David’s educational background includes a degree in Biblical Studies and a certification in counseling.
 He has also been recognized for his outstanding contributions to the community.
 David is excited to leverage his experience and skills to make a positive impact on the lives of those in the San Fernando Valley.
 He is particularly eager to forge stronger relationships with the community and be a responsible and accessible leader.
-David currently resides in Studio City with his wife, Felicita, and their dog Charlee.
+David currently resides in Studio City with his wife, Felicita, and their dogs Charlee and Rikki.

 Clancy Imislund, Managing Director of The Midnight Mission since 1974, passed away peacefully on August 24, 2020.
 For 46 years, he worked relentlessly, helping disenfranchised people in Skid Row find a pathway to self-sufficiency.
 Clancy is known worldwide for his leadership in the 12-step community, speaking globally to bring a message of life-saving hope to those in the darkest places.